Materiality

 • Significant changes in our business, such as acquisitions and divestitures

-• Alignment with GRI Standards, reporting via the latest reporting guidance offered
+• Alignment with GRI Standards and other relevant frameworks, reporting via the latest reporting guidance offered

 • Other changes related to our business, customers, public policy, the context in which we do business and the evolving expectations of key stakeholders